matyldarejus/Senior_Honours_2025/README.md

 The original version can be found [here](https://github.com/sarahappleby/cgm/tree/master/absorption/ml_project).

-This fork has been adapted by Matylda Rejus i.e. myself for use in my Senior Honours project.
+This fork has been adapted by me for use in my Senior Honours project.
 I'm trying to keep track of changes I make as I go along via commit messages :) The biggest difference is an updated Voigt profile fitter.

+## Notes

+I separated out the code meant to be ran with Simba and Simba-c - however, the only difference are the simulation data file paths :)